Audiveris/audiveris/docs/_pages/ui_tools/octave_shift.md

 4. Logical octave shifts can cross system breaks but not page breaks.
 5. A hook is always present at the end of the last physical octave shift, and only there.

-### Creation
+## Creation

 The easiest way to create an octave shift is a drag & drop from the `ClefsAndShifts` family in the Shape board:

 ![](../assets/images/clefs_and_shifts.png)

-1. Drag the desired shift symbol
+1. We drag the desired shift symbol
-2. Pay attention to hover over the target staff.
+2. We pay attention to hover over the target staff.
    Staff information is sticky:
    - The symbol is initially displayed in gray with no hook, then in green when hovering over a staff
    - The last hovered staff becomes the current staff, and potential links to staff chords are shown